-1 INTRODUCTION
+1 Introduction

 Presenting data in an appealing or at least understandable way is a common task in the modern working environment.
 While the classical business application is presenting company data to support decision making, it has also become important in any teaching job or marketing.
-The reason for this is that raw data, such as can be found in databases are collected very easily, but the pure tables are hard to understand.
+The reason for this is that raw data that can be found in databases is easy to collect, but the pure tables are hard to understand.

 Since it is such a widespread task, it is clear that most of the people that are making such visualizations are not experts in data visualization or statistics.
-They are experts on the data they want to present and this data is typically complex and interconnected.
+They are domain experts on the data they want to present and this data is typically complex and interconnected.

-The classical spreadsheet approach often does not adequately represent neither the complexity nor the interconnectedness.
+The classical spreadsheet approach often does not adequately represent either the complexity or the interconnectedness.
 Also, the people who are typically using such applications are not willing to learn complex data-centered techniques to represent this interconnectedness, as they are typically just modifying the data so it can be visualized more appropriately.